Introduction: Embracing your financial turning point

 - Risks: The company might lose valuable assets that could have provided future growth.
 Additionally, selling assets can sometimes signal financial distress to the market.

-Initial Public Offering (IPO): An IPO happens when a private company offers shares to the public for the first time.
-Once public, employees and investors typically after a six-month lock-up period, may sell their stock in the stock markets.
-The process requires extensive regulatory filings, like the S-1 form with the Securities and Exchange Commission (SEC), and often involves months or even years of preparation.
-Many employees with concentrated stock face tough questions, like should I sell my RSUs when they vest?
-It’s crucial to develop a strategy that takes tax implications into account.
+An IPO occurs when a private company offers shares to the public for the first time.
+After the lock-up period (typically six months), employees and investors may sell shares on the open market.
+The IPO process requires extensive regulatory filings, like the S-1 form with the Securities and Exchange Commission (SEC), and often involves months or even years of preparation.
+Many employees with concentrated stock positions face important decisions , like should I sell my RSUs when they vest?
+Developing a thoughtful strategy that considers your overall goals and tax implications can make a meaningful difference.

 - Who participates?
 The company going public, its employees, early investors, underwriters and the general public who buys shares in the IPO.